captain-majid/CoachAI/README.md

 - Showing each unit order and drawing a line to the order target if there is a target.
 - Recording each player BO. (only the 6th worker is logged for each player, to see his split skill. only the 1st created supply unit is logged, you don't want every Overlord created to be recorded !, for more info see replayLogUnitsFor/replayLogSupplyFor in the json file)
 - Easily distinguishing which players against which on team replays, (even SC:R doesn't has this !, maybe time to write some code lazy Blizzard ?)
+- During team replays showing if playerX allied with playerY, and if playerY also did the same.
+- Automatic highlighting of idle workers.
+- Recording the max number of idle workers of each player, and when that happened.
+- The screen will automatically move to where a Nuclear launch, Comsat scan or Storm is positioned.
+- An intuitive/easier way to toggle vision of the selected player (and his allies) by pressing F7 (SC:R requires that you blind ALL other players individually to get the vision of 1 player which is not smart, here we just need to select a player/or 1 of his allies to see the required vision).
+- Displaying live score of produced/killed/lost units/buildings, to get the current state of players, this is about unit/building control (more close to micro, same as the score screen you see at the end of game/replay).

 # AnyRace_CoachAI.json:
 This config file allows the player to modify/disable/enable many values: